roadrunner-php/laravel-bridge/README.md

 ];
 ```

+### Creating Custom Workers

-To create your own custom workers start from implementing the `Spiral\RoadRunnerLaravel\WorkerInterface`:
+To create a custom worker, you need to implement the `Spiral\RoadRunnerLaravel\WorkerInterface`.
+This interface has a single method, `start()`, which is called when the worker is started by the RoadRunner server:

 ```php
 namespace App\Workers;